imarc/handbook/frontend.md

 While not requested often, some websites require a print stylesheet.
 Imarc has a [sane starting point for print styles](https://github.com/imarc/boilerplate-components/blob/master/resources/styles/base.scss#L295-L334).

-## CSS
+## HTML / CSS

-Consistent coding style for CSS is vital as multiple people collaborate on site buildouts and maintenance.
+Consistent coding style for HTML / CSS is vital as multiple engineers collaborate on site buildouts and maintenance.

+### Layout

+Use [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) or [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for page layouts.
+Do not use floats or tables.

+### Containers

+All sites use some form of container system – elements with a max-width (often 1200px) that are center-aligned in the browser, enclosing site content.
+These elements should not chain other elements on them.
+Nor should they be given any layout properties such as `display: flex`.

-### Class naming (ABEM)
+### Class naming

-Many Imarc projects use an offshoot of Block Element Modifier called [ABEM](https://css-tricks.com/abem-useful-adaptation-bem/).
+Many Imarc projects use an offshoot of [Block Element Modifier](https://en.bem.info/methodology/quick-start/) called [ABEM](https://css-tricks.com/abem-useful-adaptation-bem/).
 It is influenced from [Atomic Design](https://atomicdesign.bradfrost.com/) principals.
 This creates a methodology for HTML class naming and Sass directory structure.

 Our preferred class naming format is:

     blockName__elementName -modifierName

-#### Real-world example
+#### Example

 **HTML**